Lemon Blueberry Cake

 Lemon Blueberry Cake in a bundt pan after baking.

 1. Cool 15 minutes in pan.
-Invert on to set over a baking sheet and cool completely.
+Invert on to a rack set over a baking sheet and cool completely.
 To make the glaze, whisk together powdered sugar, water, and vanilla.
 Drizzle over cooled cake and let harden for at least 10 minutes.

 A Lemon Blueberry Cake with glaze on a platter.